RQISL/portfolio-project-5-robert-quinlan/README.md

 ### 5. Owner's Editable

-* As **<u> An additional feature for owner's editable:**</u> For my development project 5, I used the Agile management concept to manage the user story.
+* **<u> An additional feature for owner's editable:**</u> For my development project 5, I used the Agile management concept to manage the user story.
 However, I realized that this approach did not sufficiently focus on the user's needs.
 Through manual testing, I learned the importance of incorporating user stories into the user interface concept in the development process.
 Moving forward, I will ensure that the user's needs are prioritized in the development site in the future.

 * As **<u>HTML</u>** I can create **<u>website owners can easily edit and update all pages of their website, enabling them</u>** So that **<u>to make adjustments wherever necessary.</u>**